Tioit-Wang/cursor-loooooong-context/README.md

 ## Pro Tips for Cursor Users

+- **Stop Wasting Agent Requests**: Use this extension to provide complete context upfront
 - **Select Strategically**: Include only the files directly relevant to your current task
 - **Include Interface Files**: Always include files that define interfaces/types used by your working files
 - **Export Before Complex Tasks**: Generate a fresh context export before asking the AI to implement complex features